dissyulina/shoesandmore/TESTING.md

 <br/>

-As a registered user/ shopper, I want to be able to:
+### B. As a registered user/ shopper, I want to be able to:
 1. *Access all functionalities that an unregistered shopper can do.*
    All of the features and functionality above are certainly also available and accessible for registered / logged-in users.